verana-labs/verana-docs/docs/learn/verifiable-trust/30-components.md

 [VPRs are detailed here](../verifiable-public-registry/20-trust-registries.md).

+Note than information stored in VPRs is not verified, it is verifiable by using a Trust Resolver.

 ### DID Directory

 Added to trust registry features, the VPR provides a **DID directory**: a public database of [DIDs](https://www.w3.org/TR/did-1.0/).
 It allows crawlers and search engines to index metadata associated with **verifiable services (VSs)** provided by these DIDs.